-School exam rules to be reviewed after cheat row - BBC News
+School exam rules review after cheat row

 School exam rules to be reviewed after cheat row

-School Standards Minister Nick Gibb has announced a review of the rules surrounding teachers who help to write exam questions in England - in the wake of claims of cheating.
+School Standards Minister Nick Gibb says he wants a review of the rules surrounding teachers who help to write exam questions in England - in the wake of claims of cheating.

 "The public must have confidence in the integrity of the exam system, and cheating of any kind is unacceptable," said Mr Gibb.